Mariana Belcombe

 Mariana was a friend of Isabella Norcliffe - both families had houses in Petergate, York.
 Either Mariana was at the Manor School, or - perhaps more likely - Isabella Norcliffe introduced her to Anne at Langton Hall[1]; they had definitely met by July 1810.[2]
 Mariana became Mrs Lawton in 1816.

 We meet Mariana in episode 1 of GJ: "all the usual sleeping arrangements".
 By 1832 she has been married to Charles Lawton[3] for 16 years, having broken Anne's heart "for a carriage and a jointure".
 The marriage is not happy and Mariana has not been able to provide Charles with the heir he wants.
 Charles is nearly 20 years older than Mariana: initially she and Anne planned to live together after Charles' expected early death.
+As early as October 1816 (Mariana having married Charles in March that year), Anne writes of Charles: "he was in a high fever and delirious on Thursday morning - Mariana seems to have some hope of his taking his final leave.
+This, I fear, is too good to be true" (19-Oct-1816).
 Charles, however, lives to be 89, outliving Anne by nearly 20 years.

 After the idyllic days spent together "I do feel wedded to her now and my mind is settled and satisfied.
 The thought quickens my pulse and I feel at this moment that she is and ever has been and ever will be the only real obiect of my love" (2-Aug-1821).
 Her fear that Mariana may have been infected by Charles, however, is realised: "Feel a queer, hot-ish, itching sensation tonight about the pudendum" (3-Aug-1821).
 Anne's condition would continue to cause Anne distress for several years, and one of the reasons for her 1825 trip to Paris was to seek a cure.
 She subsequently passed the infection on to Isabella Norcliffe and, possibly, Ann.